-The award will be given to the most Baltic-friendly farmers in recognition for leading the way in innovative measures to reduce nutrient run-off to the Baltic Sea.
+The Baltic Sea Farmer of the Year Award will be given to the most Baltic-friendly farmers in recognition for leading the way in innovative measures to reduce nutrient run-off to the Baltic Sea.

 Previous winners in 2015, Finnish Minna Sakki-Eerola and Markus Eerola, were awarded for their precise and innovative techniques that incorporated environmental concerns in the day-to-day activities and successfully retain nutrients at their organic crop farm Knehtilä.

 Many farmers are prepared to go the extra mile in order to help save the Baltic Sea.
 The winners of the WWF Baltic Sea Farmer of the Year Award 2015 ...02 Nov 2015 Read more »